ayang470/MAT422/README.md

-# Documentation Folder
+# Andrew's MAT 422 Github Repoistory!
-This folder contains project documentation.
+This folder contains the projects, homework, directories, and work by Andrew Yang for MAT 422.